 13. Detergent Booster

-This is an amazing hack for your laundry in the list of baking soda uses.
+This is an amazing hack for your laundry.
 Adding a cup of baking soda to laundry will boost your detergent.
-Your clothes will be cleaner, brighter and fresher if use baking soda with detergent.
+Your clothes will be cleaner, brighter, and fresher if you use baking soda with detergent.

-You can also remove perspiration stains just by giving your clothes a baking soda pretreatment.
+You can also remove perspiration stains just by giving your clothes baking soda pretreatment.
 How?
-Just rub baking soda and water paste on the stains, let it sit for 30-40 minutes and wash with rest of the laundry.
+Just rub baking soda and water paste on the stains, let it sit for 30-40 minutes, and wash with the rest of the laundry.

-Borax is also an amazing laundry booster.
+Borax is also a good laundry booster.
 Check out these amazing borax cleaning hacks.

 14. Baking Soda Carpet Cleaner